-In other cases, alveolar regeneration might be necessary.
+In anatomy of the shoulders other cases, alveolar regeneration might be necessary.
 This prevents the walls from collapsing and allows for a more mineralised bone to regenerate so that it can provide proper hold, thus enabling the patient to resort to implants.

 Extraction of impacted canines and wisdom teeth.